 This bill is about improving Congress’s constitutional standing and the legal profession’s understanding of legislation.

 Article I of the U.S. Constitution establishes Congress as the federal government’s “first branch” and the primary author of federal law.
 Congress is also the branch most accountable to the people.
 Of the three branches, however, Congress is by far the least influential on the constitutional perspective of the legal community that shapes public perceptions of the law, and interprets and implements the law Congress writes.

 Congress would also gain in the near term.
 Basic legal legislative work – statutory research, drafting, and analysis – often gets short shrift in busy Capitol Hill offices.
-Congress would benefit from the legislative focus and legal training of these temporary hires.
+Congress would benefit from the legislative focus and legal training of these one-year temporary hires.

 Thank you for your time and service to our nation.